|The BEST pictures from Soviet bases in the GDR

 A small aeroclub operates with trikes from a new narrow grass runway in the northwestern part of the field, so access to this part of the field is restricted.
 Interestingly, much of the external fence with barbed wire is still in place around this area.

 Other activities on site include go-karting.
-To the east of the base, part of the shelters are occupied by a strange new ‘futuristic town’, similar to what you find in the former Soviet base at Rechlin/Laerz.
+To the east of the base, part of the shelters are occupied by a private collection – Shelter Albrecht – centered on WWII and Cold War relics (covered in this chapter).

 For a comprehensive set of aerial pictures of the base, taken during a flight over the area, have a look to this post.